 All students in grades 6-8 may choose to "dress down" for PE classes.
 Tennis shoes must be worn for PE at all age levels.
 The PE uniform consists of a white or blue tee shirt with sleeves, white or blue shorts, socks, tennis shoes and a bag with the student's name on it.
 (No spandex/lycra shorts permitted unless PE shorts are covering them.)
-Uniform shorts are not allowed for PE.
 Recreational apparel with the "Cyclone" logo is also acceptable for PE classes and is available for purchase.